jordanbchilds/jordanbchilds.github.io/content/posts/mcmc_introduction.md

 # Final remarks

-This introduciton into MCMC is fairly brief and omits a lot of the detailed argmuents and background which are would be a part of any university's 'Introduction to Bayesian Methods' course.
+This introduction into MCMC is fairly brief and omits a lot of the detailed arguments and background which would be a part of any university's 'Introduction to Bayesian Methods' course.
 If such mathematical and technical detail is needed many texts books (or other online resources) are available.
-For example, ADD SOME LINKS
+For example, the book Markov Chain Monte Carlo Stochastic Simulation for Bayesian Inference by Gamerman and Lopes provides a comprehensive introduction to MCMC methods, a PDF of which can be found [here](https://api.pageplace.de/preview/DT0400.9781482296426_A38132202/preview-9781482296426_A38132202.pdf).